bomonike/bomonike.github.io/learn-chinese.md

 <img align="right" width="200" alt="zn-wu-coin.jpeg" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1787123449/zn-wu-coin_r2lcsa.jpg" />
 Renminbi (RMB) (meaning "people's currency") is the official ISO 4217  name of China's currency, denominated in 元/圆 yuan (CNY) with the symbol ¥, (or CNH in Hong Kong; but abbreviated RMB for buying gold).
 Currently the Chinese yuan is pegged to a basket of currencies, including the US dollar, "which the Chinese call mei yuan).
 The largest yuan banknote is 100 yuan, followed by 50, 20, 10, 5, and one yuan.
 A jiao is a tenth of a yuan.
 The jiao is further divided into 10 fen.

-1 USD was worth the highest 8.72 in May 1994, then declining gradually to <a target="_blank" href="macrotrends.net/3570/chinese-yuan-to-usd-exchange-rate">6.78 on Aug 16</a>.
+1 USD was worth the highest 8.72 on May 1994, then declining gradually to <a target="_blank" href="macrotrends.net/3570/chinese-yuan-to-usd-exchange-rate">6.78 on Aug 16</a>.
+So stock up!

 Install both Alibaba's <a target="_blank" href="https://alipay.com/">AliPay</a> & WeChat: